Preserving Privacy and Security in Federated Learning: Secure Aggregation in Federated Learning

-Furthermore, by design, it can be seen from this protocol that we can tolerate up to $N-t$ users dropping out while the server still be able to construct the global model of all users.
+\textbf{User drop-outs.} Furthermore, by design, it can be seen from this protocol that we can tolerate up to $N-t$ users dropping out and the server is still able to construct the global model of all users.
 In other words, as long as there are at least $t$ users remaining, it will not affect the outcome of the protocol.
-Therefore, our protocol is robust to user drop-outs.
+Therefore, our protocol is robust to user drop-outs up to $N-t$.

 \textbf{Security against active adversary.} We analyze the security in the active adversary model.
-First, the protocol is secure in spite of a collusion between the server and a subset of users in a way that allows the server to decrypt some $c_u$ to obtain the corresponding $x_u$.
+First, the protocol is secure in spite of collusion between the server and a subset of users in a way that allows the server to decrypt some $c_u$ to obtain the corresponding $x_u$.
 By using the threshold encryption, as long as there is at least one honest user in $\calU_t$, the server will not be able to learn $x_u$ of any user.
-Hence, the protocol can tolerate up to $t-1$ malicious users.
+Hence, the protocol can tolerate up to $t-1$ malicious users, with $t<|\calU|$.

 Second, in the encryption phase, if a user deviates from the protocol, e.g., by computing $c_u$ as a random string or using a different key other than $pk$, the server will not be able to decrypt $\Bar{c}$.
 To tolerate this behavior, the server can iteratively drop each $c_u$ from $\Bar{c}$ until it obtains a decryptable value.
-In particular, the server needs to find the set of malicious users and discards them from the aggregation.

-In the decryption phase, if a user $u^*$ does not cooperate to provide $c_{u^*}'$, then the server will not have all necessary information to perform decryption.
+In the decryption phase, if a user $u^*$ does not cooperate to provide $c_{u^*}'$, then the server will not have all the necessary information to perform decryption.
 However, if we still have at least $t$ honest users (not counting $u^*$), we can eliminate $u^*$ from $\calU_t$ and add another user to $\calU_t$, hence, the server can still perform decryption.

+In summary, our secure aggregation protocol can tolerate $t-1$ malicious users and be robust against $|\calU|-t$ users dropping out (where $t<|\calU|$).
+Therefore, $t$ should be determined by calibrating the trade-off between the usability (small $t$) and security (large $t$).